 Several types of hand sewing needles are suitable for quilting, applique, and decorative work.
 These usually include:

-- Betweens: Needles used in the art of quilting range in size from size 1 through size 12.
-The ones most often used for this purpose are called betweens.
+- Betweens: Needles used in the art of quilting range in size from size 0 through size 12.
+The ones most often used for this purpose are called between.
 They’re shorter, finer needles used for delicate handiwork.
 Because they’re shorter than the average needle, they go faster through large projects such as king-size quilts.

 - Big Eye Quilting: These are quilting needles, similar to betweens, but with a large eye for easy threading.
 Big eye quilting needles are available in sizes 10 and 11.

 Chenille needles feature longer eyes and sharper points than darning needles.
 They range in sizes from 14 to 28, with the smaller number used to designate the larger needle.
-They’re used mostly for embroidery projects that require chenille thread. https://www.needlenthread.com/2014/10/silk-chenille-embroidery-thread.html
+They’re used mostly for embroidery projects that require chenille thread.
+More details about these needles here: Thread Talk!
+Silk Chenille Embroidery Thread

 Long and thin with sharp points, embroidery needles feature elongated eyes.
 This makes it easier to work with multiple strands of embroidery floss and to punch through studier fabrics.